Lisa Niles: Storylines

 Lisa begs Johnny for help, and although he eventually agrees, his father, Anthony Zacchara, secretly convinces Lisa to continue with her revenge plans, offering to help.
 In June, Lisa invades General Hospital with a loaded gun takes Robin, Maxie, Patrick, and Steve hostage.
 She proceeds to put them through a mock trial outlining their poor treatment of her.
 Damian Spinelli breaks into the conference room right before she tries to shoot Maxie.
 When Maxie continues to back talk to her, Lisa pulls the trigger but Spinelli jumps in and takes the bullet.
 Lisa refuses to allow the doctors to aid Spinelli as she continues the mock trial.
 Jason and Dante finally override the lockdown and seemingly knock Lisa unconscious.
 As everyone scrambles to rush Spinelli to an operating room, Lisa recovers and holds a syringe full of drain cleaner to Robin's throat.
 Patrick attempts to talk Lisa down and then grabs her.
 In the ensuing struggle, Lisa accidentally sticks herself with the syringe and slips into a coma, with the doctors uncertain if she will ever come out of it.

-On September 15, 2011, Anthony is seen with a woman, who is lying in a hospital bed, and next to her on the table is a patients folder with the name "Lisa Niles" and an ID number on it.
+On September 15, 2011, Anthony is seen with a woman, who is lying in a hospital bed, and next to her on the table is a patient's folder with the name "Lisa Niles" and an ID number on it.
 Anthony is seen again in Lisa's room on September 22, 2011, talking to a doctor, discussing a drug.
 Lisa is shown in bed with a respirator, and Anthony tells the doctor to "shoot her up".
 On September 23, Lisa is seen opening her eyes and awakening from her comatose state.
 In early-mid October, Lisa stabs Anthony with a nail, knocks out an Unnamed Nurse at GH/First Mate Briggs on the yacht, injects Johnny with an unknown substance, chloroforms: Elizabeth (also threw her overboard), Patrick and Robin.
 Lisa tries to inject Robins blood into Patrick, but Robin got loose and stops her.
 Later, Lisa and Robin fight again on the deck, Lisa pushes Robin into some stairs where she loses consciousness.
 Robin wakes up and Lisa has disappeared.

 Days later, Lisa's body is found floating in the harbor by Carly and Shawn.
 Maxie confesses to killing Lisa in March 2012 to punish herself for accidentally causing Robin's death.
 In May 2012, Lisa's true killer is revealed to be Matt, and he is sent to prison.